Akashdt/TypeScript-Primer/README.md

 TypeScript adds optional static typing and language features such as classes and modules.
 It’s important to know that all these advanced features add zero cost to JavaScript.
 A typeScript is purely a compile-time tool.
 Once you compile, you are left with plain, idiomatic JavaScript.
 TypeScript is a language for application scale JavaScript development.

+VARIABLES IN TYPESCRIPT:

+var: Declares a function-scoped or global variable.
+You can optionally set its value during the declaration.
+Its behavior and scoping rules are similar to the var keyword in JavaScript.
+For example,

+var foo = "bar";
+let: Declares a block-scoped local variable.
+Similar to var, you can optionally set the value of a variable during the declaration.
+For example,

+let a = 5;

+if (true) {
+  let a = 10;
+  console.log(a);  // 10
+}
+console.log(a);  // 5
+const: Declares a block-scoped constant value that cannot be changed after it’s initialized.
+For example,

+const a = 5;

+if (true) {
+  a = 10; // Error: Cannot assign to 'a' because it is a constant.(2588) }